jinlab-imvr/SurfSurg6D/README.md

 ## Acknowledgement
 This work was supported by Ministry of Education Tier 2 grant, Singapore (T2EP20224-0028), and Ministry of Education Tier 1 grant, Singapore (23-0651-P0001).
+The dataset generation builds upon the [EndoNeRF dataset](https://github.com/med-air/endonerf), [EndoSurf](https://github.com/Ruyi-Zha/endosurf), and [TemplatePose](https://github.com/nv-nguyen/template-pose).
+The pose estimation framework is inspired by [SurfEmb](https://github.com/rasmushaugaard/surfemb).
+We sincerely thank the authors for their excellent work and open-source contributions.